Stable Systems with Power Law Conditions for Poisson Hail: Exponential Moments of the Maximal Numbers

-where $b_j = \lambda T_j^{-(1+\delta)}\edtf{<T_j^{-(1+\delta)}}$\edtf{, when $\lambda$ is strictly smaller than $1$.}
+where $b_j = \edts{\lambda 2^d {c_2} T_j^{-(1+\delta)}<T_j^{-(1+\delta)}}$ when $\lambda$ is strictly smaller than {$\frac{1}{2^d c_2}$}.

-Then, we can consider a generic $j$-admissible path $\gamma^{(j)}$ on the time interval $I_k= [k\Delta T, (k+1)\Delta T]$, and cover it by a collection of cubes.
-We can cover the path by a collection of boxes \edtff{of the form \eqref{eq: leading order}}, then we can extract a sub-collection of disjoint boxes, and lastly we cover the original collection of boxes by enlarging boxes in the sub-collection.
-More precisely, we can do the following.
-Since the spatial size of jobs in $j$-admissible path are at most $S_j$, we can find an integer $m_k$ and a sequence of $m_k$ (stopping) times $s_{i,k}\in I_k $, such that distances between two consecutive points on \edtff{$\gamma^{(j)}$} at these times are between $4S_j$ and $5S_j$: \edtff{
+Then, we have encodings of paths: given a generic $j$-admissible path $\gamma^{(j)}$ on the time interval $I_k= [k\edts{T}, (k+1)\edts{T}]$, we first cover $\gamma^{(j)}$ by a collection of boxes of the form \eqref{eq: box conditions}, then we extract a sub-collection of disjoint boxes, and lastly we cover the original collection of boxes by enlarging boxes in the sub-collection.
+More precisely, we do the following.
+Since the spatial size of jobs in $j$-admissible path are at most $S_j$, we can find an integer $m_k\geq 1$ and a sequence of $m_k$ (stopping) times $s_{i,k}\in I_k $, such that distances between two consecutive points on $\gamma^{(j)}$ at these times are between $4\edts{S^{1-\alpha}_jT}$ and $5\edts{S^{1-\alpha}_jT}$: